To young Mark. Always with one hand ocuppied.

 when I was seven.

-Me, that have lived four hundred and fifty six weekends
+Me, who has lived four hundred and fifty-six weekends

 without throwing up once.